tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 This enables you to use syntax starting with `admin`.

-## Async database calls
+## Terminate Cloud Functions with `return` or promises

-Database operations so you should structure your database calls with either `async await`:
+Database operations are asynchronous so you should structure your database calls with either `async await`:

+*index.ts*
 ```js
 async function myFunction() {
   try {